FIRST LIEUTENANT HERBERT WILLIAM CHOUINARD; U.S. ARMY AIR FORCE

 Airmen who perished on B-17G #42-31883:

-DeBonis, Daniel ~ 1st Lt, Navigator, NY
+DeBonis, Daniel, 1st Lt, Navigator; New Rochelle, NY

-Salter, Luther E. ~ Sgt, Engineer, VA
+Salter, Luther E., Sgt, Engineer; Fentress, VA

 Those who survived the crash and became POWs:

-Nickola, Ray L. ~ 2nd Lt, Co-Pilot, PA
+Nickola, Ray L., 2nd Lt, Co-Pilot; Logan, PA (1924-1997)

 Lt Chouinard is buried in Lorraine American Cemetery, Avenue de, Rue de Fayetteville, 57500 Saint-Avold, France; Block E, Row 12, Grave 35.
-Photo provided via e-mail on 10/10/2019 by Joe A., Assistant Cemetery Superintendent, Lorraine American Cemetery, Avenue de Fayetteville 57500, Saint-Avold, France

-A note with the e-mailed picture, said: ““Attached you will find a photo of 1Lt.
-Chouinard’s headstone.
+A note with the e-mailed picture said: “Attached you will find a photo of 1Lt Chouinard’s headstone.
 We placed an American and French flag alongside the headstone and put sand from the beaches of Normandy into the engraved letters.”

 END